Daily High to Daily Low: Is It Safe to Buy Adamis Pharmaceuticals Corporation (ADMP)?

-Adamis Pharmaceuticals Corporation (NASDAQ:ADMP) went down by -0.29% from its latest closing price compared to the recent 1-year high of $1.51.
-The company’s stock price has collected 1.42% of gains in the last five trading sessions.
+Adamis Pharmaceuticals Corporation (NASDAQ:ADMP) went up by 1.27% from its latest closing price compared to the recent 1-year high of $1.51.
+The company’s stock price has collected 8.19% of gains in the last five trading sessions.
 Press Release reported on 11/16/20 that Adamis Pharmaceuticals Receives a Complete Response Letter from the FDA Regarding ZIMHI

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.